cstrap/python-snippets/README.md

 Snippets for Python

+Public repo on [GitHub](https://github.com/cstrap/python-snippets), feel free to contribute! :-)

 ## Release Notes

-Last changes, see changelog for the complete reference.

-## 0.0.2
+## 0.0.3

-- public repo on [GitHub](https://github.com/cstrap/python-snippets), feel free to contribute! :-)
+- Initial support for Tkinter, ported from Atom snippets found on [GitHub](https://github.com/adiultra/python-snippets)
+- Splitting snippets into category files

+See [changelog](CHANGELOG.md) for all changes and releases.